-Campaign links allow you to scale email outreach and track engagement with content you share in email sequences down to the target account and contact level.
+Campaign links allow you to scale email outreach (for tools like Outreach) and track engagement with content you share in email sequences down to the target account and contact level.

 To get started with Campaign Links for Outreach.io, you’ll need to install the DocSend Chrome extension and be on DocSend's Advanced or Enterprise plan.